generaxion/axio-starter/README.md

 ### 5.4 Image sizes

-Image sizes are defined in `functions.php`.
+Image sizes are defined in `/inc/_conf/register-images.php`.
 Tips for creating image sizes:

   * Base images on commonly used aspect ratios (16:9, 1:1)
   * Make "medium" half of the text columns and "large" full text column